Help – baby cries when changing diaper

 Medical reasons

-Babies go through different stages, and understanding these stages give us some guidance on how to deal with it.
+Babies go through different stages, and understanding these stages gives us some guidance on how to deal with them.

 Newborn